Active Recall and Retrieval Practice in Medical Education

 |

-There are several evidence-based, data-driven approaches to education that promote effective long-term knowledge retention, the most important of which are retrieval-based learning strategies.
+Several evidence-based, data-driven approaches to education promote effective long-term knowledge retention, the most important of which are retrieval-based learning strategies.
 Retrieval is not only an important evaluative tool in knowledge testing but also one of the most practical ways to make learning durable.
-The effectiveness of retrieval-based strategies has been convincingly demonstrated in numerous cognitive science studies, and the neurophysiological basis of this effectiveness is also becoming better understood.
-This article will review the evidence that supports the use of retrieval-based strategies and will provide recommendations for their implementation.
+The effectiveness of retrieval-based strategies has been convincingly demonstrated in numerous cognitive science studies, and the neurophysiological basis of this effectiveness is becoming better understood.
+This article reviews the evidence supporting the use of retrieval-based strategies and provides recommendations for their implementation.

 TABLE OF CONTENTS